 CAFII strongly believes that the insurance and financial services ecosystem in Québec, and indeed throughout Canada, is best served by a regulatory system that is harmonized to the maximum degree possible across provincial/territorial and federal jurisdictions.
 With this Regulation, as drafted, Québec will be introducing a novel and unique set of rules that is, in many respects, distinctly different from those utilized in other provinces, territories, and the federally regulated financial sector.
-In particular, the AMF's Draft Regulation is inconsistent with new complaints handling principles and expectations recently introduced in federal Bill C-86 and the associated Financial Consumer Protection Framework (FCPF)-related Regulations issued by the Financial Consumer Agency of Canada (FCAC).

 Our Association's members are national institutions with policies and procedures designed to be followed throughout all of Canada.
 The practical implications of the AMF's introduction of a Regulation on Complaints Handling that includes distinctly different and unharmonized elements is that financial institutions which choose to operate in Québec will have to dedicate considerable financial and other resources to dealing with Québec's unique provisions, resources which otherwise could have been devoted to meeting the insurance needs and wants of Québec consumers.
-The end result is a more costly and inefficient system, and one which we do not believe will deliver offsetting, salutary benefits in terms of enhanced consumer protection.
+The end result is a more costly and inefficient system, and one which we do not believe will deliver enhanced consumer protection.